Updated June 2017

 As part of our agreement with the City, we place portable toilets at Arroyo Del Oso.
 They are placed there for a good reason.
 We would prefer you actually use them for their intended purpose, as opposed to a more natural approach.
 We have the Arroyo Del Oso units serviced once a week (on Friday).
 One can never tell what additional people may be around using said units, so we would suggest throwing a roll of toilet paper in your bag just in case.
 There will not be toilets at Jackson, as APS will not let us place them at school fields.

 We actually pay for people to pick up your trash at the city fields.
 This is fairly embarrasing that adult soccer players can’t do this themselves, but tends to be a good fundraiser for local youth soccer clubs.
 Next time you complain about how much it costs to play, soccer, this is an expense that could easily be eliminated with the slightest effort on the part of the participants.

 The New Mexico Soccer Tournament complex is the location for the bulk of our fields.
 Directions and the field layouts can be found under the tab under Soccer Field Info.
-The NMSTC is effectively owned by three soccer organizations: NM Youth Soccer, NM State Soccer (the adult leagues), Duke City Soccer League.
+The NMSTC is effectively owned by three soccer organizations: NM Youth Soccer Association, Albuquerque soccer League and Duke City Soccer League.
 The annual operating budget is about $400 thousand dollars.
 We pay for that based on rental agreements among the owners, gate charges, and rent for special events.
 We have no sugar daddy to fall back on.
 We also have no interest by the City in building a 22 field complex in the middle of the City of Albuquerque, so this is the best we’ve got and we don’t have to worry about being kicked off for anyone else.

 Alcohol and pets are prohibited at the NMSTC.
 Please leave your dogs and beer at home.